prakhyath25/OLIST-GENAI/README.md

 Retrieve supporting evidence rows using semantic search

-Prevent hallucinations by grounding all answers in data
+Prevent hallucinations by grounding all answers in data 🧠 Key Features

-This project was built for the
-📌 GDA Corp AI/ML Campus Hiring Assignment and showcases a practical GenAI solution for real analytics use cases.

-🧠 Key Features
 🔥 1.
 Hybrid Agent Architecture (RAG + Analytics Engine)